bskinn/bskinn.github.io/_drafts/PyCon-2019-Recap.md

 tags: pycon
 ---

-Two years ago, I was delighted to learn that PyCon was going to be in Cleveland for both the 2018 and 2019 meetings, putting it only about a 3-hour drive from my house.
+Two years or so ago, I was delighted to learn that PyCon was going to be in Cleveland for both the 2018 and 2019 meetings, putting it only about a 3-hour drive from my house.
 I'd been hacking on Python stuff for a few years by that point, and was excited to have the chance to rub elbows with some of the